alexjmanlove/convolutional-variational-autoencoders/README.md

 ## Denoising and Damage Restoration of Corrupted Images

 Here show some examples using VAEs for denoising and damage restoration.
-However we note that the dataset was biased, with many observations belonging to ethnicity class 0, i.e. white caucasian.
-As a result the reconstructions of images belonging to minority classes can be of low fidelity.

 ### Simple Mean Filter Denoising vs VAE Reconstruction